nervosnetwork/rfcs/rfcs/0025-simple-udt/0025-simple-udt.md

 ## Governance Operations

 This section describes governance operations that should be supported by Simple UDT Implementation.
-All goverance operations must satisfy the following rule:
+All governance operations must satisfy the following rule:

 * **Simple UDT Rule 5**: in a governance operation, at least one input cell in the transaction should use owner lock specified by the SUDT as its cell lock.